-Join Ina Saltz for an in-depth discussion in this video Creating hierarchy using size, part of Foundations of Typography: Hierarchy and Navigation.
+Join Ina Saltz for an in-depth discussion in this video Creating hierarchy using size, part of Typography: Hierarchy and Navigation.

 Bigger is better.
 Larger objects have more power by their very nature whether it's a large image, a large piece of text or a combination of the two.
 Viewers immediately get the difference between larger and smaller sizes and they will instinctively gravitate to the largest elements first.
 So you want to be sure to use them to your advantage when indicating hierarchy.
 Tomb Raider is big, chunky, positioned at the top and contrasty.